 - Try a hair mist.
 When it comes to dryness, water is the answer every single time.
 You can simply spray water into your hair or spray on a hair mist (DIY or shelf stuff).
 Use your fingertips to massage the moisture into your scalp and onto your strands.

 - Leave-in conditioner should be your everyday hair product, especially if you’re dealing with dry, brittle strands.
 I recommend Cantu’s Shea Butter Leave-In Conditioning Repair Cream.

 - Oil it up.
 Lightly coat your hair with nourishing oils like coconut oil, olive oil, jojoba oil, or almond oil.

 - Moisturize.
 Layer the oil with your favorite curl cream.
-This will help your curl pattern stay in shape, frizz-free, while making your strands feel supple.
+This will help your curl pattern stay in shape, frizz-free, all while making your strands feel supple.

-- Dry your hair with a t-shirt.
+- Dry your hair with a T-shirt.
 Towels will overdry your hair and leave it frizzy.
 T-shirts will take out just enough moisture without leaving you dry.

 - Drink a lot of water.
-Drinking 8-10 glasses of water a day is essential for soft texture and hair growth.
+Drinking 8-10 glasses of water a day is essential for a soft texture and hair growth.